AtlassianPS/ConfluencePS/docs/en-US/Get-Label.md

 schema: 2.0.0
 ---

-# Remove-ConfluenceSpace
+# Get-Label

 ## SYNOPSIS
-Remove an existing Confluence space.
+Returns the list of labels.

 ## SYNTAX

 ```
-Remove-ConfluenceSpace -apiURi <Uri> -Credential <PSCredential> [-SpaceKey] <String[]> [-Force] [-WhatIf]
+Get-Label -apiURi <Uri> -Credential <PSCredential> [-PageID] <Int32[]> [-PageSize <Int32>]
- [-Confirm]
+ [-IncludeTotalCount] [-Skip <UInt64>] [-First <UInt64>]
 ```

 ## DESCRIPTION
-Delete an existing Confluence space, including child content.
-"The space is deleted in a long running task, so the space cannot be considered deleted when this resource returns."
+View all labels applied to a content.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Remove-ConfluenceSpace -ApiURi "https://myserver.com/wiki" -Credential $cred -Key ABC,XYZ -Confirm
+Get-Label -PageID 123456 -PageSize 500 -ApiURi "https://myserver.com/wiki" -Credential $cred
 ```

-Delete the space with key ABC and with key XYZ (note that key != name).
-Confirm will prompt before deletion.
+Lists the labels applied to page 123456.
+This also increases the size of the result's page from 25 to 500.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-ConfluenceSpace | Where {$_.Name -like "*old"} | Remove-ConfluenceSpace -Verbose -WhatIf
+Get-ConfluencePage -SpaceKey NASA | Get-Label -Verbose
 ```

-Get all spaces ending in 'old' and simulate the deletion of them.
-Would simulate the removal of each space one by one with verbose output; -WhatIf flag active.
+Get all pages that exist in NASA space (literally?).
+Search all of those pages (piped to -PageID) for all of their active labels.
+Verbose flag would be good here to keep track of the request.

 ## PARAMETERS